open/close all folders

 - In All Fall Down, Siphon gets one of these in the form of a Presidential Pardon.

 - In pre-Flashpoint Secret Six an actual "Get out of Hell Free" card played a key role in one storyline.
-Pretty much every member of the team and villains outside of the team wanted it because they knew they were damned.
-The trope is otherwise averted: the Six go back to being straight-up villains as the series draw to a close when they realize that the good they've done as a team of Antiheroes/antivillains can't save them from eternal damnation.
+Every member of the team and villains outside of the team wanted it because they knew they were damned.
+The trope is otherwise averted: the Six go back to being straight-up villains as the series draws to a close, when they realize that the good they've done as a team of Antiheroes/Antivillains can't save them from eternal damnation.
+It's noted how some who don't even believe in an afterlife still want the card "just in case."

 - The end of Serenity has The Operative taking Simon and River Tam off of the wanted list after fixing the Serenity, and letting the entire crew go after they had just committed everything from vandalism to treason, not to mention the fact that River was tortured and driven insane by the Alliance, who The Operative worked for, to be turned into a psychotic psychic assassin, which her brother had freed her from (getting them on the wanted list).
 So, less "GOFJF Card" and more Get Out Of Being Hunted card (as even The Operative couldn't kill River if she wanted him dead).